 After all games in the preliminaries have been completed, your rank will be based on your best score from all the preliminary groups and compared to all other player scores in the qualifier, the top 16 players will move to the next level grouping – the semi-finals.

 The 16 semi-finalists are divided into 4 separate tables (4-players per table) an assigned to tables based on ranking, which can be found in the Official Rules.
 Each table plays 1 game of Catan.
 If you win in one of these 4 games you advance to the finals.

 The four semi-final winners advance to the finals.
-You play a single game of Catan, and if you are the winner of that final game you are knighted and are guaranteed a spot at the Catan National Championships (location dependent on country host).
+You play a single game of Catan, and if you are the winner of that final game you guaranteed a spot at the Catan National Championship (location dependent on country host).

 You scores points in the preliminaries based on your performance in each game you play.
 Scores come from the total of three games.
 Each win determines rank.
 Ties between players with the same number of wins in the preliminaries is determined by the cumulative points from the three games that the tied players participated in.
 If need be, the rank between tied players with the same cumulative points is determined by how soundly players have beaten their opponents.